Making the world better one project at a time.

 PMD Pro – Project Management for Development Professionals – is a best practice guide and certification that provides project managers the skills needed to deliver effective, transparent results to donors and communities.

 PMD Pro provides a common and contextualized vocabulary and framework specifically for managing development projects.

-The PMD Pro Guide and online learning modules are a free learning resource for the development community.
+The PMD Pro Guide and online learning platforms are free learning resource for the development community.
 Certification in PMD Pro levels 1 or 2 costs as little as $22 per person.

 With online course guides in 6 languages, PMD Pro reaches professionals wherever they work.
 Over 77% of those certified are from developing countries.

-LINGOs (currently Humentum) began to work with a group of international NGOs in 2007 to collectively define agreed upon principles and best practices in project management in the development sector.
-That early group received some funding from PMIEF and included Catholic Relief Services, Habitat for Humanity, World Vision, Save the Children, Oxfam and others as well as representatives from The Project Management Institute.
+LINGOs (currently Humentum) began to work with a group of international NGOs in 2007 to collectively define principles and best practices in project management in the development sector.
+That early group included Catholic Relief Services, Habitat for Humanity, World Vision, Save the Children, Oxfam and others as well as representatives from the Project Management Institute.
 The work of that group laid out a framework for the Project Management in Development curriculum which was developed and field tested by over 200 practitioners from 15 organizations in 20 countries.